wdk-docs/vscode-docs/docs/typescript/typescript-editing.md

 ---
 Order: 3
 Area: typescript
-TOCTitle: Editing
+title: Editing
-ContentId: db5139eb-9623-4d0b-8180-8b495e2b8b06
+id: db5139eb-9623-4d0b-8180-8b495e2b8b06
 PageTitle: TypeScript editing with Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Learn about TypeScript editing with Visual Studio Code.
+description: Learn about TypeScript editing with Visual Studio Code.
 ---

 # Editing TypeScript

 Visual Studio Code has great editing support for [TypeScript](https://www.typescriptlang.org).
 This article goes into depth on the editing and programming language features that come built-in to VS Code.
 If you'd like to know more about general editing features in VS Code, such as keyboard shortcuts, multi-cursors, search, and find and replace, you can read [Basic Editing](/docs/editor/codebasics.md).